baoqger/chrisbao/source/_posts/https-certificate-signature.md

 - **Sign the message**: means `hash` the message and `encrypt` the hash with the server's private key.
 The encrypted hash is called `digital signature`.

-- **Verify the signature**: means `decrypt` the signature with the server's public key to get the hash, `re-compute` another hash of the message, and compare the identity of two hashes.
+- **Verify the signature**: means `decrypt` the signature with the server's public key to get the hash, `re-compute` the other hash of the message, and compare the identity of two hashes.

 What can we benefit from signing and verifying the digital signature?
 To verify the digital signature is to confirm two things: